Xuri-Hanna/watchshop/README.md

 [11]: https://twitter.com/MrAnonymousofcl

 # ABSTRACT:-
-        This web project is done to implement the concept of basic HTML, CSS, and JavaScript together <br/>to make a online Watch store.
-This page recommends the new and top selling brands of watches</br> and their link to purchase them.
-It also contains a login page, register page and feedback page to use the concept of JavaScript to implement in them for validating the user or client-side data validation.
+This web project is done to implement the concept of basic HTML, CSS, and JavaScript together <br/>
+to make a online Watch store.
+This page recommends the new and top selling brands of watches</br>
+and their link to purchase them.
+It also contains a login page, register page and feedback <br/> page to use the concept of JavaScript to implement in them for validating the user <br/> or client-side data validation. <br/>

 # KEY FEATURES:-
 * 3d Text effects used in store page.